keplernetwork/kepler/doc/wallet/design/design.md

 This component is not a 3rd-party hosted 'Web Wallet' , but a client meant to be run on the local machine only by the wallet owner.
 It should provide a usable browser interface into the wallet, that should be functionally equivalent to using the command line but (hopefully) far easier to use.
-It is currently not being included by a default grin build, although the required listener is currently being run by default.
+It is currently not being included by a default kepler build, although the required listener is currently being run by default.
 To build and test this component, see instructions on the [project page](https://github.com/keplernetwork/kepler-web-wallet).
 The 'Static File Server' is still under discussion, and concerns how to provide the web-wallet to the user in a default Kepler build.